All About Wildebeest Migration in Africa

 August

 August is generally considered the best time to witness the dramatic wildebeest river crossings from the northern Serengeti into the Masai Mara through the Mara River.
-You’ll need a passport to cross into Kenya; the wildebeest are exempted.
-The Masai Mara National Reserve is open to members of the public so for a more exclusive safari experience, book camps and or lodges inside the reserve or within the reserve
+You’ll need a passport to cross into Kenya; the wildebeest are exempt.
+The Masai Mara National Reserve is open to members of the public so for a more exclusive safari experience, book camps and or lodges inside the reserve or within the reserve.

 September

 The wildebeest herds break up into smaller groups, as not all the wildebeest migrate into Kenya.
-Less than half of the animals remain in the northern Serengeti, the rest are swapping war stories in the Masai Mara.
-So you could still see wildebeest in the Serengeti (just not the mega-herds) but as a general rule of thumb, the Masai Mara is the best place to witness the Migration in September.
+Less than half of the animals remain in the northern Serengeti; the rest are swapping war stories in the Masai Mara.
+So you could still see wildebeest in the Serengeti (just not the mega-herds) in September, but as a general rule of thumb, the Masai Mara is the best place to witness the Migration in September.

 October